CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ### RPM installs {#rpm-installs}

-The following RPM packages are available to [Crunchy Data](https://www.crunchydata.com) customers through the [Crunchy Customer Portal](https://access.crunchydata.com/). *After installing via these packages, continue reading at the [Setup](#setup) section.*
+The following RPM packages are available to [Crunchy Data](https://www.crunchydata.com) customers through the [Crunchy Customer Portal](https://access.crunchydata.com/).
+To access the pgMonitor packages, please follow the same instructions for setting up access to the Crunchy Postgres packages.

+After installing via these packages, continue reading at the [Setup](#setup) section.

 ##### Available Packages